Lal Thanhawla: Declaration case

-When Lal Thanhawla filed candidature for the 2013 Mizoram Legislative Assembly from two constituencies, Serchhip and Champhai South, in which he failed to declare an immovable property.
-As his Chief Minister term was closing in 2018, his nomination papers were re-examined by Lalhriatrenga Chhangte, Deputy Controller of Mines at Indian Bureau of Mines in Kolkata, who knew that Thanhawla owns a plot of land in Kolkata, which did not appear in the property declaration.
-By then Thanhawla had been constructing a building in that land.
-Chhangte submitted corruption charges of Thanhawla under Section 125 A of the Representation of the People Act, 1951, on 17 January 2018 to the Chief Judicial Magistrate of Serchhip District.
-The accusation also included inconsistent date of birth declared by Thanhawla in the election papers.
+When Lal Thanhawla filed candidature for the 2013 Mizoram Legislative Assembly from two constituencies, Serchhip and Champhai South, he failed to declare an immovable property in the filing.
+As his Chief Minister term was closing in 2018, his nomination papers were re-examined by Lalhriatrenga Chhangte, Deputy Controller of Mines at Indian Bureau of Mines in Kolkata.
+Chhangte knew that Thanhawla owned a plot of land in this jurisdiction which did not appear in the property declaration.
+By this time, Thanhawla had begun to construct a building on the property.

+Chhangte submitted corruption charges regarding Thanhawla under Section 125 A of the Representation of the People Act, 1951 to the Chief Judicial Magistrate of Serchhip District on 17 January 2018.
+The accusation also included an inconsistent date of birth declared by Thanhawla in the election papers.
 Thanhawla made excuses and did not appear before the court in the first two summons in March and April 2018, as his counsel Remsanga Nghaka reported "personal problems."
 Chhangte also filed a case to the Anti-Corruption Bureau (ACB) of Mizoram Police on 20 May 2018.
 The Vigilance Department, which was under Thanhawla, failed to issue permission for investigation.

-On his first appearance before the court on 26 May, the Chief Judicial Magistrate Lalngaihmawia Zote acquitted Thanhawla of the age issue as the period of verification for election had lapsed.
-On the case of land ownership, he claimed that it was allotted to him by the Bengal government as a gift when the Kolkota New Town was expanded in 2011, and that ownership deeds were still officially uncertain in 2013 due to legal issues in that area.
+On his first appearance before the court on 26 May, the Chief Judicial Magistrate Lalngaihmawia Zote acquitted Thanhawla regarding the age issue, as the period of verification for election had lapsed.
+On the case of land ownership, Thanhawla claimed that it was allotted to him by the Bengal government as a gift when Kolkata's New Town was expanded in 2011, and that ownership deeds were still officially uncertain in 2013 due to legal issues in that area.
 He then evaded several court summons under various excuses.
-The next year on 3 October 2019, he appeared before the court which gave a him a benefit of doubt for the ownership procedures and dismissed the case on account of lack of "evidence of mens rea."
-The court however declared that he was the legal owner of the land.
+On 3 October 2019, he appeared before the court again, and the case was dismissed due to lack of "evidence of mens rea."
+The court gave him the benefit of the doubt regarding the improper declaration of ownership as originally charged, but also declared that he was the legal owner of the land.